 To learn more, just email one of the professors of the course you are interested in (last names in italics at the end of each course description) to set up a short meeting!
 We would be happy to talk with you and help you enroll.

-Summer & Fall 2021 course listings
+Summer & Fall 2022 course listings

-(*Course fee includes all transportation from Ames, food and lodging!, but not tuition.
+(*Course fee includes transportation from Ames, food and lodging!, but not tuition.
 Check with the registrar and financial aid office about tuition costs per credit hour for summer session.)

-|*Course Dates||Credits||Course fee||Description|
+|2022 Course Dates||Credits||Course fee||Description|

-|June 5 - July 4, 2021||4||$1,500||NREM 311.
+|4||$1,600||NREM 311.
 Field Ecology in Montana.
 Fundamental principles of ecology, including individual organisms, populations, communities and ecosystems.
 Fully utilizing our outdoor classroom, students will learn and explore natural phenomenon through qualitative observations and quantitative studies.
-This may substitute for "A ECL/BIOL 312: Ecology" in the curriculum of A ECL and FOR majors!
-80 hours toward NREM 104 (Schieltz, Russell)|
+This course may substitute for "A ECL/BIOL 312: Ecology" in the curriculum of A ECL, FOR, & BIOL majors!
+80 hours toward NREM 104 (Jennifer Schieltz)|

-|June 20 - July 3||2||$900||A ECL/ENT 435x.
+|June 18 - July 2 (2 weeks)||2||$||A ECL/ENT 435x.
 Entomology Field Trip - Insects of the Intermountain West.
 Entomology Field Trip provides an introduction to principles and methods of field entomology, including insect collection, identification, and curation, and to the diversity and life history of aquatic- and terrestrial insects.
 50 hours toward NREM 104 (Greg Courtney)|

-|July 3 - 25, 2021||4||$1,300||(New course number!)
-A ECL 372x.
+|July 2-24 (3 weeks)||4||$1,400||A ECL 372x.
 Wildlife Population Methods.
 Sure, knowing whether animal populations are growing or shrinking is crucial to conservation, management, and well, all of ecology.
 But how do you accurately estimate population numbers in the real world, when animals are constantly coming and going, giving birth and dying?
 In this course, students will use hands-on techniques in the field to develop their skills in estimating those critical population numbers.
 This may substitute for "A ECL 371: Ecological Methods" in the curriculum of A ECL and FOR majors.
 80 hours toward NREM 104 (Rentz)|

-FALL 2021 Courses
+FALL 2022 Courses

-|Aug 7 - 21, 2021||3||$1100||A ECL 406x Wildlife Camp.
+|Aug 6 - 19, 2022||3||$1100||A ECL 406 Wildlife Camp.
 A field-intensive, immersive experience for Animal Ecology majors.
 This course introduces students to techniques, methods, and careers in wildlife research and management.
 A 3-credit FALL TERM travel course, where the two-week travel portion takes places Aug 7-21, right before fall classes start on campus.
 The course continues with weekly meetings on campus during the first half of fall term to reflect, analyze, and present data gathered during the field portion.
 Counts as an Option elective.
-60 hours toward NREM 104 (Schieltz, Rentz, Roe, Wolter)|
+60 hours toward NREM 104 (Roe, Wolter)|

-|Aug 9 - 21, 2021||3||$1100||NREM/ARTGR 483x/583x: Science + Design: interpretation of natural resources in Montana.
-A new interdisciplinary service-learning course that brings together art and science students to learn from each other and produce a product for the public.
-Science students will partner with students from the College of Design to travel to NREM's French Conservation Camp in Montana.
-There they will meet with scientists, US Forest Service rangers, and other stakeholders to learn about natural resource issues in the region.
-Then they will design and produce new interpretive signs and other visual materials to be installed by the Forest Service at trail heads and campgrounds to educate the public and communicate science.
-Students will travel to Montana for 1.5 weeks of field work, then continue to meet on campus to design and produce the visual products.
+|Aug 7 - 18, 2022||3||$1100||NREM/ARTGR 483x/583x: Science + Design: interpretation of natural resources in Montana.
+An interdisciplinary service-learning course that brings together art and science students to learn from each other and produce a product for the public.
+Science students will partner with students from the College of Design to design new interpretive signs and other visual materials for the US Forest Service.
+The products will be installed by the Forest Service at trails and campgrounds to educate the public and communicate science.
+Students will travel to Montana for 1.5 weeks of field work, then continue to meet on campus during Fall term to design and produce the final products.
 Ideal for Interpretation Option students!
 Counts as an Option elective in Forestry or A ECL and as an ARTGR484/584 class for Design students.
 40 hours toward NREM 104 (Schieltz, Braidwood)|